whscienceteacher/whscienceteacher.github.io/README.md

 [Water Temperature](/watertemperature/) - **Chemistry** - Place a small beaker of water into a larger dish of water.
 Can control the initial temperatures and volumes.
 Shows the temperature over time.
 Can export data as csv.

-[Atmosphere](/atmosphere/) - **Earth&Space** - Simulation of light energy interacting with CO₂ in the atmosphere.
+[Atmosphere](/atmosphere/) - **Earth & Space** - Simulation of light energy interacting with CO₂ in the atmosphere.
 Shows light of different wavelengths from the sun and infrared leaving.

-[Gravity Assist](/gravityassist/) - **Earth&Space** - Students can figure out the conditions for how a spacecraft can use the gravity from a planet to speed up or slow down.
+[Gravity Assist](/gravityassist/) - **Earth & Space** - Students can figure out the conditions for how a spacecraft can use the gravity from a planet to speed up or slow down.

-[ISS Orbit](/issorbit/) - **Earth/Space** - Change the velocity of the ISS to make it orbit the Earth.
+[ISS Orbit](/issorbit/) - **Earth & Space** - Change the velocity of the ISS to make it orbit the Earth.
 Helps with understanding how an orbit works.

-[Orbit Examples 1](/orbit1/) - **Earth&Space** - Shows four orbits around the Earth including low earth, geostationary, and very elliptical.
+[Orbit Examples 1](/orbit1/) - **Earth & Space** - Shows four orbits around the Earth including low earth, geostationary, and very elliptical.
 Good for finding patterns in orbits.

-[Orbit Examples 2](/orbit2/) - **Earth&Space** - More examples of orbits.
+[Orbit Examples 2](/orbit2/) - **Earth & Space** - More examples of orbits.
 Shows a transfer orbit from a close to a far circular orbit.

-[Planet Energy](/planetenergy/) - **Earth&Space** - Shows the Earth and Mercury change temperature over time.
+[Planet Energy](/planetenergy/) - **Earth & Space** - Shows the Earth and Mercury change temperature over time.
 Mercury is hotter during the day but colder at night.
 I used this phenomenon to start a unit about climate change.
 Also available as a version that shows photons entering and leaving the planet: [Planet Energy With Light](/plantenergywithlight/).
 Versions in °C: [Without Light](/planetenergyc/) and [with Light](/planetenergywithlightc/).
 You an also [change the location of the marker on Earth.](planetenergy/planetenergylocation.md)

 [Ball on Ramp](/ballramp/) - **Physics** - A simple ball on a ramp.
 Drag to change the height and width of the ramp.
 I use this one to practice planning and carrying out investigations.
 I also have a version with friction that I use for my forces tests I will try to find.